Tango for Neuropathy Among Breast Cancer Survivors

 Neuropathy Symptoms Score

 European Organization for Research and Treatment of Cancer's Quality of Life Questionnaire, Chemotherapy-Induced Peripheral Neuropathy (CIPN 20): is a validated instrument for longitudinal evaluation of neuropathy symptoms induced by chemotherapy.
-This is a 20-item patient reported questionnaire that includes three subscales evaluating sensory, motor and autonomic symptoms.
+This is a 20-item patient reported questionnaire.
 It is easy to use and filled out by patients themselves.
+Scores range between 1 to 10 with higher scores indicating greater chemotherapy-induced peripheral neuropathy (CIPN) severity.

-at the beginning of each assessment or intervention session for up to 20 sessions
+Time Frame: at the beginning and the end of each assessment or intervention session for up to 20 sessions, up to 8 weeks

-at the conclusion of each assessment or intervention session (up to 1 hr duration) for up to 20 sessions
+at the beginning and the end of each assessment or intervention session for up to 20 sessions, up to 8 weeks

 Brief Pain Inventory Short Form